 Inspired by the home’s surrounding acreage and architectural details — a mahogany folding door that separates the kitchen from the dining space, mahogany accents on the walls, and a large service window that opens to the patio — Cantoni created a pure-white design with light wood floors and richly stained woods.

 They began with the minimalistic Atelier Collection and selected durable white lacquer cabinetry, handcrafted in Italy — which also boasts plenty of drawer space for easy-to-find utensils — and topped it with thick slabs of white quartz and a white marble backsplash.
 They lined the bar with white leather Toto barstools, now a favorite amongst the Stromberg children, who take a seat every morning for breakfast and in the afternoons for homework.

 In the adjoining dining room, they played off the wood tones with the burned oak Eliot dining table designed by Giorgio Cattelan and Kefir dining chairs, both made in Italy.
 “The home has the casual and inviting feel that Ilana wanted,” Cantoni Dallas says.
 “It’s clean and modern, but warm.
 It truly seems as though nature is brought indoors, and that was the intention.”

 Ilana says the end result is exactly what she envisioned.
 “We love the galley sink, which has a clean-up sink behind, and all of the usable counter space,” she says.
 “I also love our vertical storage above the ovens and microwave.
 Oh, and the service bar to the outdoors.
 The list goes on — we spend so much time in the kitchen and we all love it.”

 But her favorite aspect?
-Working with Josh.
-“It was lovely — he was just terrific,” she says.
-“He gave me a truly fabulous, functional and pretty kitchen.
+Working with Cantoni.
+“It was lovely — the design team was just terrific,” she says.
+“They gave me a truly fabulous, functional and pretty kitchen.
 It’s really amazing.”